| Title: | Genetic Algorithm and Particle Swarm Optimization |

 probabilities but the formulas are numerically unstable.

-par = min(5, ceiling(parents.n * 0.1))
+By default par = min(5, ceiling(parents.n * 0.1)).

-Validation and default values assignment for par
+Validation and default values assignment for par are performed inside

-function not in gena.mating
+the gena function not in gena.mating.

 each iteration of genetic algorithm.

-For more information on mating (selection) algorithms please see Shukla et. al. (2015).
+For more information on mating (selection) algorithms, please see Shukla et al. (2015).

 The function returns a list with the following elements:

-rows of this matrix equals to parents.n
+rows of this matrix equals to parents.n while the number of columns

-is ncol(population)
+is ncol(population).

 i-th parent.

-parent in population so $parents[i, ]
+parent in the population, so $parents[i, ] equals

-population[ind[i], ]
+population[ind[i], ].

 A. Shukla, H. Pandey, D. Mehrotra (2015).
 Comparative review of selection techniques in genetic algorithm.
 2015 International Conference on Futuristic Trends on Computational Analysis and Knowledge Management (ABLAZE), 515-519, <doi:10.1109/ABLAZE.2015.7154916>.

-# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Randomly initialize the population set.seed(123) pop.nulation <- 10 population <- gena.population(pop.n = pop.nulation, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, pop.nulation) for(i in 1:pop.nulation) { fitness[i] <- fn(population[i, ]) } # Perform mating to select parents parents <- gena.mating(population = population, fitness = fitness, parents.n = pop.nulation, method = "rank", par = 0.8) print(parents)
+# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Randomly initialize the population set.seed(123) n.pop <- 10 population <- gena.population(pop.n = n.pop, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, n.pop) for(i in 1:n.pop) { fitness[i] <- fn(population[i, ]) } # Perform mating to select parents parents <- gena.mating(population = population, fitness = fitness, parents.n = n.pop, method = "rank", par = 0.8) print(parents)# Consider the following fitness function fn <- function(x) { val <- x[1] * x[2] - x[1] ^ 2 - x[2] ^ 2 } # Randomly initialize the population set.seed(123) n.pop <- 10 population <- gena.population(pop.n = n.pop, lower = c(-5, -5), upper = c(5, 5)) # Calculate fitness of each chromosome fitness <- rep(NA, n.pop) for(i in 1:n.pop) { fitness[i] <- fn(population[i, ]) } # Perform mating to select parents parents <- gena.mating(population = population, fitness = fitness, parents.n = n.pop, method = "rank", par = 0.8) print(parents)

 Mutation method (algorithm) to be used in the genetic algorithm.

-gena.mutation( children, lower, upper, prob = 0.2, prob.genes = 1/nrow(children), method = "constant", par = 1, iter = NULL )
+gena.mutation( children, lower, upper, prob = 0.2, prob.genes = 1/nrow(children), method = "constant", par = 1, iter = NULL )gena.mutation( children, lower, upper, prob = 0.2, prob.genes = 1/nrow(children), method = "constant", par = 1, iter = NULL )

 children |

-numeric matrix which rows are children i.e. vectors of parameters values. |
+numeric matrix whose rows are children, i.e., vectors of parameter values. |

 lower |